-Crack down on tax evasion by the rich Americans believe many wealthy individuals and corporations evade taxes, and they're right.
-One study indicated that people who make between \$500,000 and \$1 million per year underreport their incomes by more than 20 percent.
-That means states and localities lose billions of dollars each year to tax evasion.
-The fact is, most government tax collection agencies don't have enough auditors and enforcers to get the job done.
-The solution is to hire more tax enforcers and give them greater enforcement powers.
-Their work will pay for itself.
+Create a surtax on multi-millionaires Wealth in the United States has become concentrated among the nation's richest households to an extent not seen since the 1920s.
+Compared to the benefits they receive, affluent households pay a disproportionately low share of the tax burden.
+The Fairness in Taxation Act would add an additional tax of four percent for income earned over one million dollars per year.
 Limit property taxes for residents who can't afford them Elderly homeowners living on a fixed income as well as under- or unemployed homeowners struggling to pay their bills are at risk of losing their houses because of skyrocketing property value assessments.
 The Property Tax Limitation and Deferral Act limits the property taxes payable each year by households earning less than a certain income and provides for a program in which eligible individuals may elect to defer amounts owed above that limit by filing an annual application with local tax authorities.
 Voting & Elections OUR VALUES: Freedom, liberty, fundamental rights, basic rights, democracy OUR VISION: In America, the right to vote is a fundamental freedom.
 And because we are the leading democracy in the world, our election system ought to be completely free, fair and accessible.
 The way we conduct elections today is obsolete.
 We need to eliminate long lines, cut costs, make it more convenient for eligible citizens to vote, maintain the integrity of the voting system, and stop the rich and powerful from exercising undue influence on the process.
 In short, we must: (1) guarantee that every citizen can register to vote; (2) ensure that all citizens can cast their ballots; and (3) crack down on the way campaign financing corrupts public policy.
 Ensure that every citizen can register In a democracy, every citizen ought to vote and the first step is universal registration.
 A progressive system registers voters automatically, for example, when anyone who is eligible to vote gets a driver's license or receives a public service.
 Registration should also be offered at polling places on Election Day, at state and local government offices, and online through the Internet.
 And no one outside of prison should be disenfranchised because of a criminal conviction.